 With the move from County Stadium to Miller Park, came Bernie the Brewer and the racing sausages.
 A new home for Bernie the Brewer was built and is located in left field with his classic home and slide.
 Miller Park has many amenities that could not be found at County Stadium.
 A Brewers Hall of Fame, children’s area, brew pub, open air patios and walkways are throughout Miller Park.
 Fans can enjoy dinner and a ballgame at T.G.I.
 Friday’s Front Row Sports Grill that is located in the left field area known as The Front Row.
 Kids can enjoy the Miller Park Kids Zone, an 8,000 square foot interactive play area, that includes a replica of Bernie the Brewer’s slide.
 Fans can buy their favorite Brewers merchandise at the team’s new store at the homeplate entrance at Miller Park.
 Upscale dining can be found at the Johnson Controls Stadium Club on the club level down the left field line where fans can dine and have a panorama view of the ballpark.
 Brewers fans are some of the most passionate fans in baseball as they support their team whether winning or losing.
 A great atmosphere can always be found at Miller Park.

 In January 2019 the Brewers announced that American Family Insurance will replace Miller Brewing as the naming rights sponsor the Brewers Stadium..
 The 15 year agreement begins in 2021.
-An official name of the ballpark will be announced at a later date.
+Effective January 1, 2021 the ballpark will be named American Life Field.